karanja-23/code-challenge-3/README.md

-# MY TASK LISTER
+# MY Flatadango
 *****
 ### Author : Hosea Karanja

 ****
 ## Project Description
-The project allows one to input a task title, task description, time due, and the tasks priority.
-The input is posted to a JSON server and fetched and portlayed in the DOM.
-It also allows deletion of tasks, both at the server and the DOM.
-It also highlights high Priority tasks.
+The app dispalys movies on the sidebar, allowing one to select a movie of their choice.
+After selection, the movie details are displayed, including the poster,, title,runtime, showtime and available tickets.
+It allows the user to buy tickets for movies, if there are any available and updates the server, then displays the remaining tickets in the DOM.
+It also allows the user to delete movies from the server and updates the DOM on the same.

 ******

 ## SCREENSHOTS